rwilliaise/slam/README.md

 npm run make
 ```

-This should run the compiler and build a place file.
+This should run the compiler and build a place file with the codebase.
 The place file should be located within the root folder, called `slam.rbxlx`.
 If you do not have Rojo, please get it from [crates.io](https://crates.io/crates/rojo) or [rojo.space](https://rojo.space).
 You may also use the VSCode extension.

 ## Development Version